skbhagat40/Coursera-Stanford-Algorithms-Course/DSA_NOTES/arrays/README.md

 Approach - for each index store the min.
 B[i] before it which staisfies the condition A[j] < A[i]. for each i iterate, we already have one fixed no i with cost B[i]
 .
 The other is j and the third is the min. which we found for j in previous iterations.
 This is memoization, one of the most useful techniques in arrays.

+** Rain water trap **
+Dp based solution.
+For each building, look left, look right, min(max_left, max_right) - height.
+Approach using stack - stack ensures this property that, last element in the stack is just greater.
+Approach using two pointer ==> similar to the question, max water trapped.

+Two pointer approach - Observation => while right_max > left_max , the water trapped depends on the left_max and vice versa. mantain left_max and right_max. move the left and right pointers accordingly.
+Example of problem, where two pointers is applied on an array which is not sorted.